-Scrum efficiently guides us to successfully manage the Volatile, Uncertain, Complex, and Ambiguous (VUCA) project without completely understanding the project’s requirements and environments from the beginning.
-Parts of the project requirements may no longer be needed after a few weeks or months of development.
-There also can be various changes in the requirements that may appear only after certain portions have been developed.
-Hence, Scrum emphasizes on the empirical process of transparency, inspection, and adaption to plan and develop a product.
+Scrum efficiently guides us to successfully manage the Volatile, Uncertain, Complex, and Ambiguous (VUCA) projects.
+This is particularly effective for project with changing or incomplete project’s requirements and environments.
+For many projects, parts of the project requirements may no longer be needed after a few weeks or months of development.
+Even after the project is well underway, there may be changes in the requirements along the line.
+Hence, Scrum emphasizes the empirical process of transparency, inspection, and adaption to plan and develop a product.

 - High-level planning in a release planning meeting.

 - Analysis of team capacity and planning delivery in the Sprint planning meeting.

 - More focused task-level planning in daily stand-ups.

 Release planning meeting:

 Release planning is an activity in which the Scrum team, including the product owner (along with the product manager and sometimes management) collaborate to create a high-level plan of incremental deliveries for the next quarter, next six months, or even next one year - a release plan containing a plan for several Sprints.
 Assuming the Scrum team decides on a two-week Sprint, a standard quarterly release plan will include a high-level delivery plan for six Sprints.
 In a scaled Agile environment, where multiple teams work together, the release planning activity is called Program Increment (PI) planning.

 - Why is release planning necessary?
 More often than not, the senior management needs to plan their finances to keep the ball rolling until the next release.
 The sales and marketing teams may also need to know the next possible product launch date and be informed on what features that release includes so they can sell it effectively.
 Therefore, a decisive voice must prioritize what product features are urgent in the next three months (quarter) and what can wait until the following year.